ashharr312/cyclistic-analysis/README.md

 - Promote membership benefits in leisure areas near parks and beaches.
 - Highlight the convenience of commuting as a member to encourage casual riders to convert.

-## Next Steps / Limitations (Optional)
+## Next Steps / Limitations
 - Explore rides by bike type or trip length for additional insights.
-- Analyze station-to-station trip paths to optimize marketing campaigns and docking locations.
+- Analyse station-to-station trip paths to optimise marketing campaigns and docking locations.
 - Data covers only one year; external factors such as weather or events are not included.

 ## Files Included
 - `slides.pdf` – Exported Google Slides deck
 - `tableau_dashboard.twbx` – Full Tableau dashboard
-- `charts/` (optional) – Exported chart images for reference
+- `charts/` – Exported chart images for reference